vidushi212/PES1UG23CS682-SE-LAB5/reflection.md

 - **Pylint score**: Improved from 4.80/10 to 10/10 (or 9.93/10)
 - **Bandit issues**: Reduced from 2 security issues to 0
 - **Flake8 issues**: Reduced from 11 style violations to 0

-The code went from a poorly-written prototype to production-ready, maintainable software that follows industry best practices.